shreyaskn72/tkinter_projects/desktop_app_for_apis3/README.md

 hello api will interact with hello api frame.

-Sum api will interact with sum api popup
+Sum api will interact with sum api frame.

 ## Running UI application